subdavis/Tusk/README.md

 > Can I donate money?

 I don't want your money.
-Take whatever you would have given me and find a local charity.
-None of this multinational [wounded-warrior-project bullshit](https://www.cbsnews.com/news/wounded-warrior-project-ceo-and-coo-fired/) either.
-Find a local food bank or a women's shelter or an animal shelter.
+Take whatever you would have given me and find a local charity -- a food bank, a women's shelter or an animal shelter, for example.
 Enjoy your free software.

-> Can I support Tusk?
+> So how can I support Tusk?

-If you <3 Tusk, please consider leaving a positive review on [the Firefox Add-on store](https://addons.mozilla.org/en-GB/firefox/addon/keepass-tusk/) or [the Chrome webstore](https://chrome.google.com/webstore/detail/fmhmiaejopepamlcjkncpgpdjichnecm) - I'll be eternally grateful.
+If you ❤️ Tusk, please consider leaving a positive review on [the Firefox Add-on store](https://addons.mozilla.org/en-GB/firefox/addon/keepass-tusk/) or [the Chrome webstore](https://chrome.google.com/webstore/detail/fmhmiaejopepamlcjkncpgpdjichnecm) - I'll be eternally grateful.